Sephora Just Made Its "Clean At Sephora" Standards Even Stricter — & Here's What Made The Cut

-Sephora has 68 brands with products the fall under the Clean at Sephora umbrella as of now, but with a growing interest in more-natural beauty from consumers, it will surely continue to rise.
-Shop some of our favorite picks with the seal, ahead.
+Sephora has 68 brands with products that fall under the Clean at Sephora umbrella as of now, but with a growing interest in more-natural beauty from consumers, it will surely continue to rise.
+Shop some of our favourite picks with the seal, ahead.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.